Marketing91

 Enforcement of bilateral contract

-There are examples of a bilateral agreement in our daily life 24*7, but these are not legally binding until and unless you sign a legal contract.
+There are many bilateral contract examples that happen in our daily life 24*7, but these are not legally, binding agreements until and unless you sign a legal contract.

 Whenever we are ordering a meal, buying a book from a store, purchasing groceries from the supermarket or even visiting the doctor can be considered a type of bilateral agreement as one is offering value to another for money.